Impesud/ai-mlops-project/README.md

 ## 🔍 Model and Training Pipeline

-Starting from a synthetic CSV file, the project performs batch ingestion with Apache Spark, followed by feature engineering in Pandas.
+Starting from synthetic CSV data (sample_1k.csv for dev or sample_100k.csv for prod), the project performs batch ingestion with Apache Spark, followed by feature engineering in Pandas.
 The preprocessed data is used to train a Random Forest classifier on a binary classification task: purchase vs. non-purchase.

-The model predicts, for each event with its features (including value and timestamp), whether it's a purchase (1) or another action (0, e.g., click/view/signup).
-Results are logged with MLflow, and reports are generated via OpenAI.
+The model predicts whether each event (e.g., click, signup, purchase) is a purchase.
+Results are logged with MLflow and analyzed through Generative AI reports powered by OpenAI.

 ---